oresat/oresat-linux/docs/index.rst

 Linux is Open Source.

-This also remove the restriction of baremetal, allowing software to be written in languages like Python, Java, Haskell, etc as needed.
+This also remove the restriction of baremetal and minimum OS, allowing software to be written in languages like Python, Java, Haskell, etc as needed.

 Glossary
 --------